techrah/techrah.github.io/_posts/2020-01-07-build-openmp-macos-catalina-complete.md

     install.packages("data.table", type = "source")

 If R installs it without error, you are set up to build C/C++ source code with OpenMP support.
-However, you should reinstall this package from the CRAN binaries unless you have a good reason not, so that you get optimal performance.
+However, you should reinstall this package from the CRAN binaries unless you have a good reason against, so that you get optimal performance.

 ### Fortran